canidlogic/yip/pod/YipAdmin.md

 - **checkCookie()**

     Make sure the HTTP client has a valid verification cookie.
 If so, then this function returns without doing anything further.
-If not, an error message is set to the HTTP client and this function will exit the script without returning.

-- **sendCookie()**

-    Print a `Set-Cookie` HTTP header that contains a fresh, valid authorization cookie.
-The `Set-Cookie` line is printed directly to standard output, followed by a CR+LF break.

-- **cancelCookie()**

-    Print a `Set-Cookie` HTTP header that overwrites any authorization cookie the client may have with an invalid value and then immediately expires the cookie.
-The `Set-Cookie` line is printed directly to standard output, followed by a CR+LF break.
+If not, the `not_authorized` function is invoked.

 - **getVar(key)**